Ukraine asks court to put Orthodox leader under house arrest

-KYIV, Ukraine (AP) — Ukraine's top security agency notified a top Orthodox priest Saturday that he was suspected of justifying Russia's aggression amid a bitter dispute over a famed Orthodox monastery.
+KYIV, Ukraine (AP) — In a bitter dispute over a famed Orthodox monastery, Ukraine's top security agency notified a leading Orthodox priest there on Saturday that he was suspected of justifying Russia's aggression, a criminal offense,

-SBU agents raided his residence.
-Prosecutors asked the court to put him under house arrest pending the investigation.
+SBU agents raided his residence, and prosecutors asked the court to put him under house arrest pending the investigation.
+The hearing Saturday was adjourned until Monday after the metropolitan said he was feeling unwell.

 The Ukrainian government has cracked down on the Ukrainian Orthodox Church over its historic ties to the Russian Orthodox Church, whose leader, Patriarch Kirill, has supported Russian President Vladimir Putin in the invasion of Ukraine.